 - work for us

-Melanie became involved with MAD Trust in early 2008.
+Melanie became involved with the charity as a Fairy Godmother for the Cinderella Gala to raise funds for Theatre Cares in 2007.
+She was one of the founding trustees of the Make A Difference Trust in 2008.
 She left her role as General Manager for Dress Circle in 2010 to devote more time to the charity.
 She previously worked as Corporate Event Manager for Teswaine Business Communications.

 Patrick Holzen is a Chartered Accountant who has over 18 years executive and professional experience in the UK TV and Film industry, ranging from production, post production and distribution.